 Instead, the best way to get cash in a foreign country is usually withdrawing from a 0% transaction fee ATM.

 The most important thing here: withdraw the local currency in the local currency; meaning, chose the option to withdraw Pesos with Pesos.
 I know this sounds silly and redundant but it’s important.

 Withdrawing Pesos with USD will result in high fees from either the ATM and/or your bank.
 Or, perhaps consider using a traveler’s credit card that has 0% fees on the foreign market, and be sure when prompted, to pay in the local currency rather than USD.

-If you pay with a credit card, your bank will use their foreign exchange rate, which will be a lot closer to the true market value than what you’ll get at a counter in the airport or a random store on the ground.
+If you pay with a credit card, your bank will use its foreign exchange rate, which will be a lot closer to the true market value than what you’ll get at a counter in the airport or a random store on the ground.

-10. Inform your bank
+10. Inform your Bank

 Not only do you WANT to inform your bank if you’re traveling internationally, be SURE to inform them.

 The last thing you want to happen when you arrive is a canceled credit card after they think your card was stolen or is being used fraudulently.

 Many banks now allow you to notify them of travel in their mobile app, so you really have no excuse not to do so.

 If you’re staying in another country for an extended period of time, consider getting a new sim card or burner phone in that country to avoid outrageous international data fees from most U.S. providers.